Creating brighter futures for young people

 Join a programme today

-You can get fit, have fun, gain skills, and qualifications.
+You can get fit, have fun, build skills, and gain qualifications.
 We will help you move into work, college, an apprenticeship or training - whatever your goals are.

 Our FREE employability programmes are designed to support young people aged 16-30 gain qualifications, increase confidence and move into work, further education, apprenticeships and training.
 Our sport for employment programmes have helped thousands of young people find jobs in hundreds of different sectors.
 And you could be next!Find Out More